 The "free-range kids" concept fascinates me.
 I love the idea of my child being independent, self-assured, learning her surroundings without my fear or restrictions, but with her own boundaries.

-From the Free Range Kids website:
+Free Range Kids website:

 Do you ever...let your kid ride a bike to the library?
 Walk to school?
 Make dinner?
 Or are you thinking about it?
 If so, you are raising a Free-Range Kid!
 Free-Rangers believe in helmets, car seats, seat belts — safety!
 We just do NOT believe that every time school age kids go outside, they need a security detail.